 - Water recycling program fully operational.
 Water is a necessary component of our drilling and completion activities and is also produced along with hydrocarbons once a well is brought online.
 To optimize our “full cycle” water usage and impact, Callon has made meaningful investments in long-term water recycling infrastructure.
 In 2018, we implemented a dual-basin recycling program that handled over 4.2 million barrels of produced water during the year, reducing environmental impact to the communities in which we operate by significantly lowering fresh water usage and lessening the need to dispose of produced water.
 We are expanding these facilities to continue growing our recycled water volumes over time.

 - Optimizing water transportation.
-We have also invested in water transportation infrastructure directly and with midstream partners in order to minimize the costs and environmental impact of water hauling trucks on the road.
+We have also invested in water transportation infrastructure directly and with midstream partners in order to minimize environmental impact of water hauling trucks on the road.
 In 2018, over 90% of our produced water was transported by pipeline.

 - Highest standards for drilling operations.
 In order to protect groundwater sources for drinking and other community needs, Callon has adopted best practices in drilling operations and well designs to promote long-term well integrity.

 Forecasting more than 80% of the water we use in

 Delaware Basin operations will be recycled at YE19.